simizeko/Astral/README.md

 ### Input Device

 The MIDI input device can create new bodies.
-The new body's mass is defined by the note played by the input device and given a random starting position.
+The new body's mass is defined by the note played (from C-B) and given a random starting position.
 This feature can be useful to automate the creation of bodies over time.